gamma032steam/gamma032steam.github.io/content/posts/pcd-notes.md

 -   Deploy to multiple zones for high-availability and fault-tolerance.
 -   Zonal services: VM instances, GKE Regional clusters.
 -   Regional services: Most serverless tech (Cloud Functions, Cloud Run) Static IPs, GKE Zonal clusters.
--   Persistent Disks & Cloud SQL are zonal, but can sychronously replicate and become regional.
+-   Persistent Disks & Cloud SQL are zonal, but can synchronously replicate and become regional.
 -   [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones).
 {{% /pcdnote %}}

 -   Defining a key structure for high-write applications using Cloud Storage, Cloud Bigtable, Cloud Spanner, or Cloud SQL
 {{% pcdnote %}}
 -   Cloud Storage: don't name objects similarly.
 -   Cloud Bigtable: one key per table.
-You can put multiple keys into this one key and seperate them with hashes for more distributed reads.
+You can put multiple keys into this one key and separate them with hashes for more distributed reads.
 -   Cloud Spanner: Create second indexes and interleave related records for faster lookups.
 -   CloudSQL: Create secondary indexes or clustered indexes.
 {{% /pcdnote %}}